AI Consultant for Small Business

 What happens if we hire full-time later?

 That is the goal on the Dominance tier.
 We handover the systems, the documentation, and the operating playbook to whoever you hire.
-Seven of our 12 clients have eventually hired a full-time AI lead or automation engineer.
-In every case the hire ramped in weeks rather than months because the systems were already running and the decisions were already documented.
+Many of the small businesses we work with eventually hire a full-time AI lead or automation engineer.
+The hire ramps in weeks rather than months because the systems are already running and the decisions are already documented.

 30 minutes on Zoom or Telegram.
 We look at your current stack, flag the two workflows bleeding the most hours or money, and tell you whether we can help or whether you need something else.